niklasramo/mezr/README.md

   * How much element's top edge overflows the container's top edge.
 * **obj.bottom** &nbsp;&mdash;&nbsp; *number*
   * How much element's bottom edge overflows the container's bottom edge.

+Note: A positive value means that the element overflows the container.

 **Examples**